sparsick/maintenance-talk/Readme.md

 maintenance-talk
 ====================
-You can find here the slides and the sample code of my talk "Raus aus der Wartungshölle ... zumindest ein bißchen" that I presented on OOP 2023 Remote at 8th February 2023.
+You can find here the slides and the sample code of my talk "Raus aus der Wartungshölle ... zumindest ein bißchen" that I presented on JAX 2023 in Mainz at 11th May 2023.

 The demo application is a past version of Spring's Pet Clinic and can be found in folder 'maintenance-demo'.